jason-iskcon/cam-ds-2025-data-emitter/README.md

-# Cambridge Data Science with Machine Learning and AI 2025
+# Cambridge Data Science with ML and AI 2025/6
 ## Tiny Data Emitter for Cambridge DS mini-projects
 ## Purpose